LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_chromoplexy/README.md

 This tolerance distance was chosen due to the granularity of the breakpoint calls, since each breakpoint pair is identified at a contact matrix resolution of 10 kbp or 100 kbp (most breakpoints called at 1 Mbp resolution appear to be a false positive due to effects of compartmentalization).
 This produces a graph of SV breakpoints for each patient, where every connected component of the graph (i.e. sets of inter-connected breakpoints) is a complex event.

-### Detecting SV breakpoints that alter local chromatin topology

-We consider each breakpoint end from each SV detected.
-For each breakpoint at locus $[s, e)$ in a given patient, we look for other patients that have a breakpoint end within 500 kbp (i.e. overlapping $[s - \delta, e + \delta), \delta = 500 000$) to identify similarly mutated patients.
-A local BPscore \Cref{Zaborowski2019} is calculated for the identified TADs within this $[s - \delta, e + \delta)$ window for each pair of samples.
-Using these calculations, we use two approaches for determining whether there is an alteration of the local topology; one binary classification method, and one permutation test method.

-#### Binary classification of local topology

-Patients are assigned into one of two groups using hierarchical clustering with the matrix of pairwise BPscore values as a distance matrix.
-If the clustering equals the mutated samples from the non-mutated samples (i.e. the clustering matches the mutation status in this locus), then the local topology is counted as altered as a result of the SV.

-#### Permutation test for differences in local topology

-### Hypothesis testing for differences in RNA abundance

-Conventional methods for differential gene expression, such as DESeq2 \Cref{Love2014}, EdgeR \Cref{Robinson2010}, and Sleuth \Cref{Yi2018} require replicates for each condition being tested.
-For our case of comparing a sample with an SV to samples without, recurrent events are rare, thus leading to 1-vs-many comparisons, which is insufficient for these previous methods.

-To address this shortcoming, we developed a different null hypothesis testing framework by aggregating genes in TADs containing the SV breakpoints (implemented in [`altered-expression.py`](altered-expression.py)).

-1. For each breakpoint, identify the overlapping TAD(s).
-2. Identify other samples with an SV breakpoint nearby the current breakpoint.
-3. Identify all genes lying within these affected TADs, according to the GENCODE v33 reference \Cref{GENCODE}.
-4. Perform a z-transformation on the abundance values (in FPKM) for these genes, given by

-    $$
-    z_i = \frac{\bar{x}_{i,mut} - \bar{x}_{i,non-mut}}  {\sigma_{i,non-mut}}
-    $$
-    Under the null hypothesis, that these linked breakpoints do not affect the expression of the nearby genes within the same TADs, the random variable for the expression of gene is distributed   like the non-mutant samples, namely
-    $$
-    \mathbb{E}[X_{i,mut}] = \mu_{i,non-mut}
-    $$
-    $$
-    \text{Var}[X_{i,mut}] = \sigma^2_{i,non-mut}
-    $$
-    Thus, each gene's z-score should come from a distribution with mean 0 and standard deviation 1.

-5. For each set of related genes, perform a two-sided t-test on these z-scores.

 ## Results

 ### Complex SVs are common in prostate cancer and more frequent in _T2E_-fusion patients